interlock-network/interlock-docs/whitepaper.md

 it has been manipulated by an insider or inflated by a voting ring.
 Similar logic applies to Twitter and Hacker News.
-Hacker News has surprisingly insightful discussions, in spite of its concealment of vote-metadata for posts, but it is still suseptible to insider manipulation and voting rings.
+Hacker News has surprisingly insightful discussions, in spite of its concealment of vote-metadata for posts, but it is still susceptible to insider manipulation and voting rings.
 In short, almost everything you see in the walled-gardens of the web &mdash; and almost every decision you make &mdash; is determined &mdash; or at least strongly influenced by &mdash;